Uli-Z/Anonymat/README.md

   - IBANs
 - Fully local execution (no data leaves your device)
 - GDPR-compliant workflow
-  > *GDPR (General Data Protection Regulation) is an EU law enforcing strict privacy and data protection standards — widely recognized as one of the most robust frameworks for handling personal data.*
+  > *GDPR (General Data Protection Regulation) is an EU law enforcing strict privacy and data protection standards.*
 - Easy deanonymization for re-importing edited texts
 - Designed for professional use cases in regulated environments
 - Zero installation: runs as a single file in any modern browser